 Types of CTCL

-Mycosis Fungoides - This is the most common type of CTCL, which primarily affects the skin.
+Mycosis Fungoids - This is the most common type of CTCL, which primarily affects the skin.
 Generally, it has a slow course and often remains confined to the skin.
-Mycosis fungoides have three phases: patch, plaque, and tumor.
+Mycosis fungoids have three phases: patch, plaque, and tumor.
 The patient may have one or all of these phases, which can appear anywhere on the skin.
 Patches are usually flat, red, and scaly.
 They are often mistaken for eczema or dermatitis because they may itch.
 Plaques are thicker, raised lesions.
-Tumors are larger lesions that can ulcerate and become huge and mushroom shaped (fungoides).
+Tumors are larger lesions that can ulcerate and become huge and mushroom shaped (fungoids).
 The disease is NOT a fungal infection.

 Treatment is based on the type of CTCL, patient's health, age and lifestyle and the extent of the disease.
 Different treatments include application of creams and ointments to the skin, oral medication, light therapies (phototherapy), interferon injections, and radiation.
 Different types of biological therapies that use the body's own immune system to fight the cancer are being tested in clinical trials.

 Cortisone (corticosteroid) Cream - Cortisone is a drug that reduces inflammation.
 Cortisone creams, ointments, gels, and lotions temporarily control skin inflammation in many patients with CTCL.
 Generally, lower strength cortisone preparations are used on sensitive areas of the body such as the groin, armpits, and face.
 Stronger preparations are usually needed to control affected skin elsewhere on the body.
 Side effects of the stronger cortisone preparations include thinning of the skin, dilated blood vessels, bruising, and skin color changes.
 If creams are stopped too quickly, the disease may get worse.
 CTCL may become resistant to cortisone creams with time.